Portland Heritage Handicap Preview, Tips, Runners & Trends (St Leger Festival)

 Article Contributor Information

 We are blessed with an excellent team of specialists and experts at OLBG.
-Contributing to creating and maintaining this Portland Heritage Handicap Preview are at hand, Andy and Darren.
-They both work on the Horse racing tips team team looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for Flat Racing.
+Contributing to creating and maintaining this Portland Heritage Handicap Preview are Andy and James.
+They both work on the Horse racing tips team, looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for Flat Racing.

 Andy Powell